Introduction to Air Quality

 Particulate matter

 PM comes from both natural and man-made sources.
 Natural sources include sea spray, pollen and soil.
-However, more than half of PM found is from made sources including from activities such as building works, dust from roads, domestic burning (wood burning), diesel and petrol engines, brake and tyre wear (including electric vehicles).
-The PM data we receive in the county tends to be via real-time monitors, giving us a more up to date insight into PM levels and allows us to look more closely into trends in data including observing spikes during rush hour.
+However, more than half of PM found is from made sources including from building works, dust from roads, domestic burning (wood burning), diesel and petrol engines and brake and tyre wear (including electric vehicles).
+The PM data we receive in the county tends to be via real-time monitors, although as they are costly, we do not have many.

-Children who grow up in areas with high air pollution are also more likely to develop asthma.
+Children who grow up in areas with high air pollution are also more likely to develop asthma and in Gloucestershire, children are more likely to live in areas where air pollution is high .
 In June 2025, the Royal College of General Practitioners revealed the number of asthma attacks being treated at GPs has increased over 45% in a year.

 |